sunkashing/BiliBili-video-downloader/README.md

 #### Step1

-Open a target Bilibili video site from browser, and paste the url to the `BV number:` input field
+Open a target Bilibili video site from browser, and paste the url to the `Bilibili url:` input field

 #### Step2 (optional)